Fuzzyma/composer-register-bundle-plugin/Readme.md

 ## Options
 - `--install` installs packages without asking if not installed and
 - `--install=0` skips the installation of not-installed packages
+- `--namespace` use namespace of package instead of package name
 - All options from `composer install` (v1.2) are available and have the same effect